pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 cd $PRYV_CONF_ROOT
 ```

+## Run the initialisation script

+Run the `init-config` script which initates a git repository in the `config-leader/conf/` folder and generates the initial `platform.yml` and `config-leader.json` files from their respective templates.

 ## Platform setup

 Define the platform-specific variables in `${PRYV_CONF_ROOT}/config-leader/conf/platform.yml`.
 The leader service will replace them in the template configuration files located in the `${PRYV_CONF_ROOT}/config-leader/data/` folder when queried.